-2.2.4a Do you use incentive measures 1 such as s those described in CoP14 Doc 14.32 to implement the
+2.2.4a Do you use incentive measures such as Convention? those described in CoP14 Doc 14.32 to implement the YesNo

-Convention?
-YesNo

-Due diligence \Box
+Due diligence

 Compensatory mechanisms

-Certification \Box
+Certification

-Communal property rights \Box
+Communal property rights

-Auctioning of quotas \Box
+Auctioning of quotas $\square$

-Cost recovery or environmenta al charges 🗌 🖂
+Cost recovery or environmental charges 🗌 🖂

 Enforcement incentives

-If 'Yes' to any of the above, or if you use further information: other measures, please provide a summary or link to
+ther measures, please provide a summary or link to t of Galanthus woronowii and Cyclamen coum are issued

-2.2.4b Have incentives harmful to biodiversity t been eliminated?
+2.2.4b Have incentives harmful to biodiversity be en eliminated?
 Not at all

-Very little⊠
+Very little

 Somewhat

 Completely

-1 Defined as 'Social and economic incentives that promote and regulate sustainable management of and responsible trade in, wild flora and flora and promote effective enforcement of the Convention'.
+&lt;sup>1 Defined as 'Social and economic incentives that promote and regulate sustainable management of and responsible trade in, wild flora and flora and promote effective enforcement of the Convention'.
 The intent of such measures is not to promote wildlife trade as such, but rather to ensure that any wildlife trade undertaken is conducted in a sustainable manner.

-- Objective 2.3 Sufficient resources are secured at the national and international levels to implement capacitybuilding programmes.
-Aichi Target 12, Target 19 and Target 20. - Indicator 2.3.1: The number of capacity building activities mandated by Resolutions and Decisions that are fully funded.
+Objective 2.3 Sufficient resources are secured at the national and international levels to implement capacitybuilding programmes.

+Aichi Target 12, Target 19 and Target 20.

+Indicator 2.3.1: The number of capacity building activities mandated by Resolutions and Decisions that are fully funded.
-2.3.1a you run during the period covered in this report? f Withou from th Secreta е stance Conducted or assisted by the Secretariat

-Please list the Resolutions or Decisions involve d:

-2.3.1b What sorts of capacity building activities species identification, methodology of s Ca ptive breading, source code,

-2.3.1c What capacity building needs do you ha Please tick all boxes which apply to indicate which target group and which activity.
-Target group Oral or written advice/guidance Technical assistance Financial assistance Other (specify) Details

-Staff of Management Authority \square \square \square

-Staff of Scientific Authority

-Staff of enforcement authorities

-Traders / other user groups
+2.3.1a How many training and capacity building activities have you run during the period covered in this report?
+Withou from th Secreta е stance Conducted or assisted by the Secretariat Ν lone ı 2-5 6-10 1-20 Please list the Resolutions or Decisions More tha d∙ □□□ - 2.3.1b What sorts of capacity building activities undertaken annually. rainings for e nforcement officers are 2.3.1c What capacity building needs do you ha ave? a.
+Please tick all boxes which apply to indicate which target group and which activity.
+Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) Details Staff of Management Authority $\square$ $\square$ $\square$ $\square$ Staff of Scientific Authority $\boxtimes$ $\square$ Staff of enforcement authorities $\square$ Traders / other user groups $\square$ $\square$ $\square$ NGOs Public Other (please specify)

-NGOs

-Public

-Other (please specify)

-1 An activity might be a single day training e.g. for a group of staff from the Management Authority, or a longer course / project undertaken by an individual.
+An activity might be a single day training e.g. for a group of staff from the Management Authority, or a longer course / project undertaken by an individual.